Milhouse Doesn't Live Here Anymore

 "Milhouse Doesn't Live Here Anymore" is the twelfth episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 15, 2004.
-The episode was written by David Chambers and Julie Chambers, which they would go on to work on other shows later on such as Fancy Nancy, and was directed by Matthew Nastuk.
+The episode was written by David and Julie Chambers and was directed by Matthew Nastuk.

+In this episode, Bart becomes depressed when Milhouse moves away, so he bonds with Lisa while Homer begs for money to buy gifts for Marge.
+Actress Isabel Sanford appeared as herself while Nick Bakay, William Daniels, and Dick Tufeld reprised their roles from other television series.
+The episode received positive reviews.

 Plot

-During a school field trip, Bart notices a change in Milhouse's behavior.
+During a school field trip to the Museum of Television and TV, Bart notices a change in Milhouse's behavior.
 Milhouse talks back to Mrs. Krabappel and wanders away from the group.
 He causes mischief with Bart, and tells him that he does not care what anyone thinks of him anymore.
 Finally, Milhouse reveals that he is moving to Capitol City with his mother.
-Bart visits Milhouse in Capitol City, only to find that Milhouse has dyed his hair blonde, is wearing fashionable clothes, and is cultivating a "bad-boy" image, even going so far as to give Bart a wedgie in front of his new Capitol City friends.
-At home, seeing how depressed Bart is (who even cries), Marge suggests he spend more time with Lisa.
+Bart visits Milhouse in Capitol City, only to find that Milhouse has dyed his hair blond, is wearing fashionable clothes, and is cultivating a "bad-boy" image, even going so far as to give Bart a wedgie in front of his new Capitol City friends.
+At home, seeing how depressed Bart is, Marge suggests he spend more time with Lisa.
 The two begin to bond by washing the car and riding bikes, and after they discover an Indian burial mound together, they become best friends.

 Meanwhile, at Moe's Tavern, Apu and Manjula are celebrating their anniversary, and Homer realizes he does not have a gift for Marge for their anniversary.
 After being thrown out of the bar, Homer sits on the street and people start giving him money.
 He dances and earns enough money to buy Marge some flowers.
 He also does a rendition of the song "Mr. Bojangles" and asks for money.
 Homer continues his panhandling, and eventually makes enough money to buy Marge a pair of diamond earrings.
-When he continues panhandling afterward, angry bums bring Marge to see what Homer is doing.
+When he continues panhandling afterward, angry homeless people bring Marge to see what Homer is doing.
 Marge is mortified and angry, but cannot bring herself to throw the earrings away.

 Milhouse returns to Springfield when his father wins custody of Milhouse via court order.
 After she finds out Bart told Milhouse about their secret Indian burial mound, Lisa feels that Bart is acting like their friendship never existed and that he has been using her to fill a void.
 Bart, however, shows her that he still values her as a sister by giving her a set of cards with nice things he will do for her on them, and the two hug.
-The episode ends with Isabel Sanford at the TV and Radio museum, pointing out how sitcoms usually resort to using sappy endings for their episodes.
+Zooming out to a video being played at the Museum of Television and TV, Isabel Sanford demonstrates how this ending is an example of how sitcoms end with a sentimental moment.